i05nagai/memorandum/language/english.md

     * v, n
     * he can't tolerate any kind of diss
     * speak disrespectfully to or criticize.
+* reach
     * reach out sb
         * to try to communicate with a person or a group of people, usually in order to help or involve them:
         * to offer help and support to someone:
     * reach out to
 * cuss sb out
     * he cusses him out
     * to shout offensive words at someone because you are annoyed with them.